 The screenings and exhibition will be interspersed with conversations between urban specialists, filmmakers, Detroiters, economists, policy makers, activists, and other expert DJ’s (Discourse Jockeys).
 We aim to construct a framework where public debate and speculation on the power of image-making may be projected toward the production of a new urban imaginary.

-The Metropolitan Observatory for Digital Cultural and Representation is a nomadic research organization predicated on the idea that urban experience is conditioned by images.
+how much minocycline is too much Order The Metropolitan Observatory for Digital Cultural and Representation is a nomadic research organization predicated on the idea that urban experience is conditioned by images.
 We study how images of cities are produced, diffused, and perceived.
 We understand that image-making patterns are unstable, semantically charged, and that the representation of place may precede or surpass aspirations toward authoritative transcription.
 Our charge is to explore visual narratives at the national and international scale and to render explicit the complex relationship between experience, the constructed image, meaning and the public.
 For more details please visit us at http://www.modcar.org.